 “Health is a state of body.
 Wellness is a state of being.” ~Miles J. Stanford, author of The Green Letters

 The human body produces an electromagnetic field of energy and the rate at which it vibrates (the frequency) impacts our immune system.
 Neuroscience has established that thoughts and emotions carry subtle vibrations that either raise or lower your frequency; therefore, the emotions you choose to invest in directly impact your wellness levels.

-Your overall physical wellness is affected by your mental, emotional and spiritual state of being.
+Your overall physical health & wellness is affected by your mental, emotional and spiritual state of being.
 Since you’re a multifaceted, magnificent being, it’s critical to nurture all parts of you if you intend to thrive well in this world.
 “It’s the chronic or habitual “mood” or emotional level we have to raise by increasing our own energy frequency.
 The more we do it, the higher and higher our habitual emotional level becomes and our sensation of happiness boosts and stabilizes into higher levels.”

 This is where a mindfulness coach comes in handy as my goal is to help you achieve optimal health by uncovering which emotions are resonating in your field and why.
 It’s common to continually channel these low frequency emotional states if you’ve unwittingly absorbed unhealthy traits or behaviors from others, still harbor pain, sorrow or burdens from the past, or keep the company of low vibe people.
 Once you’re able to pinpoint everything that causes your mind to be ill at ease, you can begin to detach from it.

 Sidenote: Research the Emotional Frequency Scale, discovered by Dr. David Hawkins.

 “The real source of wealth and capital in this era is not material things it is the human mind, the human spirit, the human imagination, and our faith in the future.” ~Steve Forbes If you base your self-worth solely on your financial wealth, then you should reconsider how you define the word.